 Gayle, one of the biggest stars in world cricket, boasted about his “very, very big bat” and asked journalist Charlotte Edwardes from British newspaper The Times if she had ever had a threesome.

-The interview is likely to provoke reaction from cricketing circles and beyond.
+The interview is likely to provoke a reaction from cricketing circles and beyond.

 The 36-year-old Jamaican said women enjoyed “more than equality” and insisted his countrymen took a relaxed view about sex.